 In the last post I was nearly done.
 But there were still 3 aspects I wanted to refine further.

 Which brings us to our most recent updates.

 The first one is the dining room rug.
 While I loved the rug that I had recently added, it was a bit dark for this oddly lit room and more significantly, it was too small.
-I like to keep the table open with one extension leaf and the back of the end chairs weren’t sitting on the rug.
+I like to keep the table open with one extension leaf and the back of the dining chairs weren’t sitting on the rug.
 An 8 x 10 rug was simply too small.

 (Rest assured I kept the other rug and I’m loving it in its new location.
 Stay tuned for that update!)

 The second adjustment is something I’ve been talking about for a while, and this is the one many of you likely guessed at.
 If you’ve seen my Instagram stories you know I’ve been changing many of the paint colors in the house.
 The dining room was among the rooms getting a paint upgrade.

 I actually almost didn’t paint it because the pale pink was very subtle, but I’m absolutely delighted that I opted to do it.
 I used Tapestry Beige at 50% strength and this made the room feel almost complete.